City-of-Helsinki/haitaton-ui/.github/pull_request_template.md

 # Instructions for testing

-Please describe how this change or new feature can be tested.
+Please describe tests how this change or new feature can be tested.

 # Checklist:

 - [ ] I have written new tests (if applicable)
+- [ ] I have ran the tests myself (if applicable)
-- [ ] I have made necessary changes to the documentation
+- [ ] I have made necessary changes to the documentation, link to confluence or other location:

+# Other relevant info

+Please describe here if there is e.g. some requirements for this change or other info that the tester/user needs to know.